Unity-Technologies/ml-agents/docs/Installation-Windows.md

 conda create -n ml-agents python=3.6
 ```

 You may be asked to install new packages.
 Type `y` and press enter _(make sure you are connected to the internet)_.
-You will need to install these packages.
-This command will create a new Conda environment called ml-agents using Python version 3.6.
+You must install these required packages.
+The new Conda environment is called ml-agents and uses Python version 3.6.

 <p align="center">
     <img src="images/conda_new.PNG"